War in Afghanistan (2001–2021): 2010–2011: Strategic agreements and death of Bin Laden

-Peace negotiations

-By 2009 there was broad agreement in Afghanistan that the war should end, but how it should happen was a major issue for the candidates of the 2009 Afghan presidential election that re-elected Karzai.
-In a televised speech after being elected, Karzai called on "our Taliban brothers to come home and embrace their land" and laid plans to launch a loya jirga.
-Efforts were undermined by the Obama administration's increase of American troops in the country.
-Karzai reiterated at a London conference in January 2010 that he wanted to reach out to the Taliban to lay down arms.
-US Secretary of State Hillary Clinton cautiously supported the proposal.
 The "Peace Jirga" was held in Kabul, attended by 1,600 delegates, in June 2010.
 However, the Taliban and the Hezb-i Islami Gulbuddin, who were both invited by Karzai as a gesture of goodwill did not attend the conference.
 The Taliban's co-founder and then-second-in-command, Abdul Ghani Baradar, was one of the leading Taliban members who favored talks with the US and Afghan governments.
-Karzai's administration reportedly held talks with Baradar in February 2010; however, later that month, Baradar was captured in a joint US-Pakistani raid in the city of Karachi in Pakistan.
+Karzai's administration reportedly held talks with Baradar in February; however, later that month, Baradar was captured in a joint US-Pakistani raid in the city of Karachi in Pakistan.
 The arrest infuriated Karzai and invoked suspicions that he was seized because the Pakistani intelligence community was opposed to Afghan peace talks.
-Karzai started peace talks with Haqqani network groups in March 2010.
+Karzai started peace talks with Haqqani-network groups in March.